Photograph of 1930’s jumbo Hyster lift truck, sandwiched within glass frame, displayed in gallery.

 1929

-The Willamette-Ersted Company is founded in Portland, OR, as a manufacturer of winches and lifting machines for the timber industry.
-Legend has it that loggers using the equipment would cry out “hoist er" as they prepared to lift a load.
-The expression, spelled out as Hyster, sticks, marking the beginning of the storied Hyster lift truck history.
+The Willamette-Ersted Company, a manufacturer of winches and lifting machines for the lumber industry is founded by Charles F. Swigert.
+Legend has it loggers would cry out “hoist’er” as they prepared to lift a load – helping to derive the name Hyster.

 1934